Other Pay Increases, Allowances or Actions

 Cash Surrogates—Cash surrogates are an option for cash awards, subject to the limitations and requirements that apply to cash awards.
 Examples of cash surrogates are “award vouchers” created by the agency itself that can be exchanged for currency through its imprest fund and “gift cheques” that are purchased through a vendor and that are easily and widely redeemable for cash, not merchandise.

 Training or Equipment as an Award—An agency may provide training or purchase equipment as a form of award within a recognition program that contemplates such forms of recognition.
-It would be subject to all relevant training and procurement regulations, limitations, and requirements.
+It would be subject to relevant training and procurement rules.

 Gears of Government Awards—The Gears of Government Awards Program recognizes federal employees for achievements in customer service, mission achievement and stewardship.
 While the program formally applies only to certain larger departments and agencies as well as to interagency councils, all agencies are encouraged to adopt similar awards.